-We will provide two proofs of this theorem.
-The first one is an application of the work in \cite{ChinburgErezPappasTaylorTameActions}, and hence it is shorter looking.
-The second proof was our original approach, and is quite direct.
+We will provide two proofs.
+The first one is an application of the work in \cite{ChinburgErezPappasTaylorTameActions} and hence shorter looking.
+The second proof was our original approach and is quite direct.
 We consider the techniques involved in our proof to be quite valuable and interesting in their own right.
-In fact, we recycle them into the proof of our main result in \autoref{thm.MainTheorem}.
+In fact, we reuse them in the proof of our main theorem (\autoref{thm.MainTheorem}).